Airport not respecting local residents

 1. The cap on 50,000 movements per annum

 We were promised a cap on movements of 50,000 per annum, but it has been breached on several occasions, including in the years the new hours were granted.
-However, the Council has done nothing about it.
-In fact, BHAL are now saying the the cap is 125,000.
-We have recently engaged a barrister, who has stated that the cap recognised in the Deed of Variation is still 50,000.
+The airport are saying the the cap is 125,000.
+We have engaged a barrister, who has stated that the cap recognised in the Deed of Variation is still 50,000.
 We want the Council to maintain it.
 The cap is fundamental, because the noise measures have been changed to an an average noise measure over 16 hours, including periods of silence.
 Flightpath Watch consulted a top acoustician and aviation expert, ex-member of the DEFRA department that looked into noise measures for the government, who stated that a 3 dB reduction in noise at the airport would allow for a doubling of flights according to the average noise measure accepted by the council.
 He also said that a 3dB reduction in noise would hardly be noticed by residents, but the doubling in the number of flights would and they would be affected by it.
-THIS CAP WAS A CONDITION OF APPROVAL OF THE NEW HOURS – NO CAP, NO NEW HOURS.
+THIS CAP WAS A CONDITION OF APPROVAL OF THE NEW HOURS – Without the cap, the extension of operating hours should be reversed.

 2. A new approach to Runway 03 (the Southern end of the runway)